By Free Fusion Repair Team

 The key point is simple: a replacement phone is not productive until it is fully set up and working for the employee.
 Until that happens, the business may still experience downtime.

 This is why repair and replacement should be compared carefully.
-If a repair can return the existing phone to work quickly, with the same accounts, apps and settings still in place, it may be the more practical option.
+If a repair can return the existing phone to work quickly, with the same accounts, apps, settings and data still in place, it may be the more practical option.
 If the original phone is too old, unreliable or damaged in several areas, replacement may still be the better decision.

 The best business decision is not based only on whether another phone is available.
 It should be based on which option returns the employee to reliable work with the least wasted time, cost and disruption.